Comcast Delaying Plan To Charge Heavy Internet Users More Money Following Complaints

 Comcast announced Wednesday it will delay the new fees until July.

-The company initially announced it planned to charge more for customers who use more than one terabyte of data per month.
+The company initially announced it planned to charge more for customers who use more than 1.2 terabytes of data per month.

 Pennsylvania Attorney General Josh Shapiro said his office negotiated with Comcast to delay the charges.